-A. Eligible Applicants

-Eligible applicants are PHAs and tribes/TDHEs which administer low rent public housing programs.
+A. Eligible Applicants.
+Eligible applicants are PHAs and tribes/TDHEs that administer low-rent public housing programs.
 New and renewal applicants must have an approved PH FSS Action Plan on file with their local HUD field office or Area ONAP prior to this NOFA's application deadline.
-PHAs eligible to apply for funding under this NOFA are:
+PHAs/tribes/TDHEs eligible to apply for funding under this NOFA are:

-1. Renewal PHAs

-Those PHAs that received funding under the PH FSS NOFA in FY2004 or 2005 .
-To continue to qualify as renewal PHAs, the FY2006 application of joint applicants must include at least one PHA applicant that meets this standard.
-Joint applicants can change the lead PHA in their FY2006 application.
-A PHA that was originally funded as part of a joint application, that wishes to now apply separately will continue to be considered a renewal PHA applicant for funding purposes, but must be able to meet the FSS minimum program size requirement of a HUD-approved PH FSS program of at least 25 slots that applies to new applicant PHAs.
+- 1. Renewal Applicants.
+Those PHAs or Tribes/TDHEs that received funding under the PH FSS NOFA in FY 2005 or 2006.
+To continue to qualify as renewal applicants, the FY 2007 application of joint applicants must include at least one applicant that meets this standard.
+Joint applicants can change the lead applicant in their FY2007 application.
+A grantee that was originally funded as part of a joint application, that wishes to now apply separately will continue to be considered a renewal applicant for funding purposes, but must be able to meet the FSS minimum program size requirement of a HUD-approved PH FSS program of at least 25 slots that applies to new applicants. - 2.
+New Applicants.
+Applicants that were not funded under the PH FSS NOFA in FY 2005 or FY 2006.
+The new applicant PHA or Tribe/TDHE must be authorized through its HUD-approved FSS Action Plan to administer a PH FSS program of at least 25 slots, or be an applicant with HUD approval to administer PH FSS programs of fewer than 25 slots that applies jointly with one or more other applicants so that together they have HUD approval to administer at least 25 PH FSS slots.
+Joint applicants must specify a lead coapplicant that will receive and administer the FSS program coordinator funding. - 3.
+Moving to Work (MTW) PHAs.
+New and renewal PHAs that are under the MTW demonstration may qualify for funding under this NOFA if the PHA administers a PH FSS program.

-2. New Applicants

-Applicants that were not funded under the PH FSS NOFA in FY2005.
-The new applicant PHA must be authorized through its HUD-approved FSS Action Plan to administer a PH FSS program of at least 25 slots, or be an applicant with HUD approval to administer PH FSS programs of fewer than 25 slots that applies jointly with one or more other applicants so that together they have HUD approval to administer at least 25 PH FSS slots.
-Joint applicants must specify a lead coapplicant that will receive and administer the FSS program coordinator funding.

-3. Moving to Work (MTW) PHAs

-New and renewal PHAs that are under the MTW demonstration may qualify for funding under this NOFA if the PHA administers a PHFSS program.
 When determining the size of a MTW PHA's HUD-approved PH FSS program, the PHA may request that the number of PH FSS slots reflected in the PHA's MTW agreement be used instead of the number in the PHA's PH FSS Action Plan.

-4. Troubled PHAs
+However, this number must be at least 25 in order to qualify as a new applicant. - 4.
+Troubled Applicants

-a.
-A PHA that has been designated by HUD as a troubled PHA under the Public Housing Assessment System (PHAS), or that has serious program management findings from Inspector General audits or serious outstanding HUD management review or Independent Public Accountant (IPA) audit findings for the PHA's Low Rent Public Housing program that are resolved prior to the application due date is eligible to apply under this NOFA.
-Serious program management findings are those that would cast doubt on the capacity of the PHA to administer its PH FSS program in accordance with applicable HUD regulatory and statutory requirements.

-b.
-The requirements that apply to a PHA whose PHAS troubled designation has not been removed by HUD or whose major program management findings or other significant program compliance problems that have not been resolved by the due date are stated in the Program Requirements section of this NOFA.

-B. Cost Sharing or Matching
+- a.
+An applicant that has been designated by HUD as troubled under the Public Housing Assessment System (PHAS), or that has serious program management findings from Inspector General audits or serious outstanding HUD management review or Independent Public Accountant (IPA) audit findings for the applicant's Low Rent Public Housing program that are resolved prior to the application due date is eligible to apply under this NOFA.
+Serious program management findings are those that would cast doubt on the capacity of the applicant to administer its PH FSS program in accordance with applicable HUD regulatory and statutory requirements. - b.
+The requirements that apply to an applicant whose PHAS troubled designation has not been removed by HUD or whose major program management findings or other significant program compliance problems that have not been resolved by the deadline date are stated in the Program Requirements section of this NOFA. - B. Cost Sharing or Matching.
 None required.